jkellok/Tiny-ML-Trials/Maixduino/OneObjectProject/ImageClassification/README.md

 			```shell
 			Fatal: Nullable object must have a value.
 			```
+	- c) There is also a [local training method](https://wiki.sipeed.com/soft/maixpy/en/course/ai/train/local.html) for Linux.

 4. Using the model
 	- If you downloaded the model from Maixhub, you also get main.py program to test out your model